-Clean the dryer lint trap
+Clean the dryer vent

 Build up on your dryer can pose a fire danger and lessens the unit’s efficiency.
-The dryer will run more efficiently when the trap is clean so that air can flow freely.
+The dryer will run more efficiently when the vent is clean so that air can flow freely.
 This will reduce the need to suck up more electricity to dry clothes.